 When it comes to neurotrauma, prevention is the best medicine.
 Still, accidents can happen in an instant.
 When a patient is brought to the emergency room with a head injury, doctors will learn as much as possible about his or her symptoms and how the injury occurred.
 The person’s condition is assessed quickly to determine the extent of injury.

 Please click to expand a topic below and learn more about our available treatment options:

 Patients with a mild TBI or concussion usually do not require surgery.
 They generally need rest.
-Medication will sometimes be provided for headaches and, in rare cases, seizures.
+Medication will sometimes be provided for headaches and, in some cases, seizures.
 Speech therapy and psychological support may be beneficial for some patients.
 Treatment depends on the type of symptoms you experience.
-Most symptoms, like headaches, dizziness and memory problems, are mild and will go away within a short time.
+Most symptoms, like headaches, dizziness and memory problems, are mild and and will usually go away within a few weeks.
 It is important to be honest about your symptoms with your healthcare provider.
 The UC Neurotrauma Center will coordinate care with specialists in many fields, including vestibular therapists, optometrists, speech pathologists, neurologists and others.

 After a patient is discharged home they will need constant supervision for the next 24-48 hours from a loved one to watch for changes.
-Recovery will happen over a few weeks.
+Recovery will happen over a few weeks but can take up to a few months.
 Patients are encouraged to go easy on themselves as they recover.

 Patients with a severe TBI often have multiple areas of primary brain injury and are at increased risk of secondary injury.